pree-dew/go-otel-cookbook/README.md

   ![otel-push-via-agent-gateway](images/otel-push-via-agent-gateway.png)

-- Use when you want to:
-  - Load balance ingestion layer to horizontally scale collectors.

-- Do not use when:
-  - Your scale isn't high enough to justify load balancing collectors.

 - Pros:
-  - Lays the foundation for future scalability.
+  - This setup lays the foundation for future scalability by providing the ability to horizontally scale collectors.
+  - Can act as a central metric ingestion setup across an org / business unit because of its ability to horizontally scale.

 - Cons:
   - Requires understanding OTel config for load balancing well enough to achieve the right behaviour.